Laura Stanton, Assistant Commissioner, Office of Information Technology Category (ITC)

 Laura Stanton is the Assistant Commissioner for the Office of Information Technology Category (ITC), in GSA’s Federal Acquisition Service (FAS).
 The Federal Acquisition Service provides buying platforms and acquisition services to Federal, DoD, State, and Local governments for a broad range of items from office supplies and motor vehicles to information technology and telecommunications products and services.
 As an organization within FAS, ITC provides access to a wide range of commercial and custom IT products, services, and solutions.

-As Assistant Commissioner, Ms. Stanton manages the largest fee-for-service IT procurement and services operation in the U.S. government.
-Ms. Stanton leads a highly-skilled and diverse workforce that manages more than 7,000 contracts, providing access to relevant and timely IT and telecommunications products, services and solutions to defense and civilian agencies, as well as to state, local, and tribal governments.
-ITC facilitates more than $26 billion in annual government spend, supports 98% of federal agencies, and has provided nearly $2 billion in savings to its customers.
+As Assistant Commissioner, Laura manages the largest fee-for-service IT procurement and services operation in the U.S. government.
+Laura leads a highly-skilled and diverse workforce that manages more than 6,000 contracts, providing access to relevant and timely IT and telecommunications products, services, and solutions to defense and civilian agencies, as well as to state, local, and tribal governments.
+ITC facilitates more than $32 billion in annual government spending and has provided nearly $2 billion in savings to its customers.

-Before rising to lead ITC, Laura served as its Deputy Assistant Commissioner for Category Management, where she oversaw a portfolio of acquisition solutions through which customer agencies procure more than $9 billion in IT products and services.
-These solutions included the Government-wide Acquisition Contracts (GWACs) Alliant 2, Alliant Small Business 2, VETS2 and 8(a) STARS.
+Before rising to lead ITC, Laura served as its Deputy Assistant Commissioner for Category Management, where she oversaw a portfolio of acquisition solutions including the Government-wide Acquisition Contracts (GWACs) Alliant 2, VETS 2, 8(a) STARS II and III.
 In addition, her portfolio also included the Enterprise Infrastructure Solutions (EIS) and the USAccess shared services programs.
 Laura’s guidance and oversight of the category teams helped ITC play a critical role in the Administration’s IT modernization efforts to drive a more efficient and effective government for the American people.

 Laura received her Bachelor of Arts from Smith College and a Masters of Public Policy from Georgetown University.
 Her thesis on broadband adoption was published by the IEEE, the world’s largest professional association for the advancement of technology.